the-suri-project/suri-docs-old/docs/en/overview.md

 buying process.

 ::: info Insight
-This is the only purpose for the NFTs whose values will be that of the suri domain behind it.
+This is the only purpose for the NFTs.
+Their values will be that of the suri domains behind them.
+They will not possess any value on their own.
 :::

 [TLD]: https://en.wikipedia.org/wiki/Top-level_domain